-Occasionally, we have found that a customer has put of getting their carpets cleaned because they have thought that carpets get dirty more quickly after cleaning.
+Occasionally, we have found that a customer has put off getting their carpets cleaned because they have thought that carpets get dirty faster after cleaning.

 Some people think that this may just be an urban myth.

 Generally, carpet is cleaned correctly and this is not the case but if the carpet is not cleaned correctly to start off with, quick resoiling can appear to be true.

 If the carpet is not cleaned correctly, it can again become dirty quite quickly.
 These are the main factors that can contribute to this.

 Vacuuming loose particles before steam cleaning is very important.
 If these loose particles (dry soil) are not removed, they can wick back up to the surface when the carpet dries.
 This will give the appearance of the carpet becoming dirty again when the carpet dries.

 Some detergents do not remove oily residues from the carpet.
 The cleaning can remove other dirt that has stuck to the oil making it look clean but with the sticky oil still there, new dust and other soils stick to the oil quickly and it looks like the marks return.
 It is important that the correct detergent is used to remove the oils as well as other soils.